mohyaz11/OptimumSetupBook/manuscript/Performance&Maintenance.md

 ### Retention Policies

 We cannot stress this enough.
 Please set your retention policies.
-Retention policies will clean old releases from your server and on the tentacles.
+Retention policies will clean old releases from your server and on the Tentacles.
 The one exception to this is the Events table which records an audit trail of every significant event in your Octopus.
 We have an entire chapter in this book devoted to retention policies.
 Please read that.

 ### Upgrade